CoFiI2P: Coarse-to-Fine Correspondences for Image-to-Point Cloud Registration: Experiments

 where $\mathbf{r}$ is the Euler angle vector of $\mathbf{R}_{gt}^{-1}\mathbf{R}_e$, $\mathbf{R}_{gt}$ and $\mathbf{t}_{gt}$ are the ground-truth rotation and translation matrix, $\mathbf{R}_e$ and $\mathbf{t}_e$ are the estimated rotation and translation matrix.

-RR metric~\cite{wang2021p2,yu2021cofinet} estimates the percentage of correctly matched pairs, indicating the descriptor learning ability of networks.
-RR is defined as: \begin{small} \reviewed{ } \end{small} $\tau$ is the threshold to remove false registration results, i.e. $10^\circ/5m$.
+RR metric estimates the percentage of correctly matched I2P pairs, indicating the descriptor learning ability of the network.
+RR is defined as:

+$(\delta_r,\delta_t)$ is the threshold to remove false registration results, i.e. $(10^\circ,5m)$.
 IR denotes the inlier ratio of matching pairs, which measures the accuracy of correspondences.
 The IR for point/pixel correspondences set $\Omega_{\mathcal{M}}$ is defined as :

 in which $\tau$ is used to control the reprojection error tolerance.